Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 Red's repository is configured to follow a particular development workflow, using various reputable tools.
 We kindly ask that you stick to this workflow when contributing to Red, by following the guides below.
 This will help you to easily produce quality code, identify errors early, and streamline the code review process.

 ### 4.1 Setting up your development environment
-The following requirements must be installed before setting up:
+The following requirements must be installed prior to setting up:
  - Python 3.8.1 or greater
  - git
  - pip